luclisson/theBlog/content/first blog post/Blog- Januar 2025 Index.md

 ### structure
 The page I'll link separate pages to the specific topics.
 By doing so you get a brief overview about the topic and can decide which topics you want to read about and don't have to scroll though text you might aren't interested in.
 I imagine the homepage as a list of all individual blog posts with tags which give you an idea what the post will be about.
 All the blog post will be subpages of the homepage.
+I want to create a monthly page and add all the topics I dealt with through out the month.
+This would be compareable to a rolling release.
+In the future I can imagine posting only 1 time a month like a monthy newspaper.